Clash of the Food Service Distribution Titans

 This video was recorded on March 21, 2017.

-Shen: It's really interesting to see, I think, especially when you look at some other sectors.
-If you're listening to Dylan's show, for example, and looking at some of the really hot tech companies that come out, in terms of things like price to sales, or some of the multiples that you see, they'll be much more generous than this, and I think, again, it comes down to some of the great points that you made, Asit, in terms of this being an industry where, Sysco's bottom line net margin is around 2%, US Foods is around 1%, really tight here, just like if you think about your local supermarket.
-I think that when you are in this business, the way the companies in this space compete, I can tell you, having worked in the restaurant industry for many years with my family's business, customers, ultimately, want a large variety of items to choose from, they want deliveries that are on time, they want good, consistent quality.
-And, of course, they want all of that at low, competitive prices.
+Vincent Shen: Thanks, Asit.
+Something that you brought up, in terms of how similar this industry can be to the supermarkets that we have previously discussed on the show before, just an example of something these companies are trying to do to boost profitability, for example, when the margins are so tight -- both companies are developing in-house private brands with better margins that they can offer to customers.
+For US Foods, their private brands make up 33% of their organic sales from 2016.

-As Asit mentioned, the scale is really important here, because, for example, the more foods Sysco can procure from their own suppliers -- and they work with thousands of companies procuring different items -- they're able to win those volume savings, and they can translate that to more competitive pricing for the customers.
-Then, you combine that with some of the incredibly complex logistics of having to store inventory safely, being able to deliver it all over the country to these various establishments, and there's a lot of efficiencies and savings that can be sought out in operations, as well.
-Overall, I think, for these two companies here, you're definitely just looking at the numbers between Sysco and US Foods, even though US Foods, in terms of their top line, only generates half of what Sysco does -- about $54 billion of revenue for Sysco versus $23 billion for US Foods.
-That ratio there, 0.5 to 0.25, I would generally interpret US Foods, just on that metric, as being the better value, arguably.
+Overall, looking at these two companies, things to watch, something to keep in mind for Sysco, for example, is, they actually recently had a pretty big deal, I think it was about $3 billion or so, for moving into the European market.
+Already the leader, I think, the market share numbers that I could find between Sysco and US Foods, about 16% and 8%, respectively for the North American markets.
+So, Sysco trying to branch out.
+So, there's big growth opportunity there for them.
+Also, on the Sysco side, after its acquisition of Brakes -- Sysco is a dividend aristocrat, they pay a 2.5% dividend yield, and have been paying that for over 30 years at this point, giving them that dividend aristocrat status.
+So, those are some other things to keep in mind.
+Otherwise, this is definitely what could be considered a more stable industry, the idea that you're always going to need food service distributors, companies like these, to supply the restaurants that we go to, to supply the leisure industry, the hotel industry.
+But finding the differences between them, that scale makes a big difference.

-John Mackey, CEO of Whole Foods Market, is a member of The Motley Fool's board of directors.
 Asit Sharma has no position in any stocks mentioned.
 Vincent Shen has no position in any stocks mentioned.
-The Motley Fool owns shares of and recommends Whole Foods Market.
-The Motley Fool recommends Cisco Systems.
+The Motley Fool has no position in any of the stocks mentioned.
 The Motley Fool has a disclosure policy.